|

 invitations` to a number of voyages, not just ~to deduction, speculation,

 and fantasy~ but to the sublime words of Brodsky and his predecessors.
-It is an intensely evocative portrait of what Brodsky saw, knew

-and responded to.
 One, of course, may say that we are here presented with Brodsky's

 Leningrad: its themes, seagulls, its streets and its environs, its characters